ecenursen/dbtest/docs/source/user/goktug.rst

 	Drugs Page

 3.1.
-Inserting a New Drug
+Adding a New Drug
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 From the first dialog box, pick *INSERT* and provide the necessary information about the drug
 in relative boxes below.
 Once you have provided all the information, click *Submit* button to finalize
 the process and add the drug.

+.. warning:: The Drug Company you type must exist in order to add the drug.

 3.2.
 Updating an Existing Drug
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~